← Back to blog

 Why conversion rate is so misunderstood

-Many founders compare their store to viral screenshots or “Shopify averages” they see online.
-These numbers are misleading because they blend together very different types of businesses, including:
+Many founders compare their store to viral screenshots or "Shopify averages" they see online.
+These numbers are misleading because they blend together very different types of businesses, including discount-heavy brands, mature brands with loyal returning customers, low-ticket impulse products, subscription businesses, and traffic spikes from flash sales and BFCM.

 Early-stage brands running mostly cold traffic are operating in a completely different environment.
 Comparing a new store to a mature brand with thousands of repeat customers is not a useful benchmark.